j1an5/workers-oauth-provider-forgbot/README.md

 // We export the OAuthProvider instance as the entrypoint to our Worker.
 This means it
 // implements the `fetch()` handler, receiving all HTTP requests. export default new OAuthProvider({
-  // Configure my API route.
-Any requests whose URL starts with this will be considered to be
+  // Configure API routes.
+Any requests whose URL starts with any of these prefixes will be
-  // API requests.
-The OAuth provider will check the access token on these requests, and then,
+  // considered API requests.
+The OAuth provider will check the access token on these requests,
-  // if the token is valid, send the request to the API handler.
+  // and then, if the token is valid, send the request to the API handler.
+  // You can provide:
+  // - A single route (string) or multiple routes (array)
-  // You can provide either a full URL (which will match the hostname) or just a path
-  // (which will match any hostname).
+  // - Full URLs (which will match the hostname) or just paths (which will match any hostname)
+  apiRoute: [
-  apiRoute: "/api/", // Using just a path - will match any hostname
+    "/api/", // Path only - will match any hostname "https://api.example.com/" // Full URL - will check hostname ],

   // When the OAuth system receives an API request with a valid access token, it passes the request
   // to this handler object's fetch method.